jonathan-j-lee/tetris/docs/index.md

 (c) Does your solution have any flaws or hacks?
 What improvements would you make if you had additional time?
 ## 6. Team
-(a) Include names and short bios of each member of your project group.
-(b) Describe the major contributions of each team member.
-## 7. Additional materials
-(a) code, URDFs, and launch files you wrote
-(b) CAD models for any hardware you designed
-(c) data sheets for components used in your system
-(d) any additional videos, images, or data from your finished solution (e) links to other public sites (e.g., GitHub), if that is where your files are stored

-## Team

 James Fang: